 White Sands is filled with exciting things to do.
 Adventure enthusiasts will love biking or even driving across the dunes while kids (and kids at heart) will have a blast “sledding” down the sugary dunes.
 The park also offers a nature garden featuring all of the area’s native plants, horseback riding, picnicking, and several beautiful hiking trails.

 Local Tip: Bring plenty of sun protection and water.
 Even when you don’t feel the sun on your skin, the UV rays are strong in the desert.
-Be sure to bring plenty of sunscreen and a wide-brimmed hat.
+Be sure to bring sunscreen and a wide-brimmed hat.

 Complete Your New Mexico Road Trip With a Stay at Geronimo Trail Guest Ranch